Tennessee marble: History

 In 1873, federal architect Alfred B. Mullett used Tennessee marble for Knoxville's Post Office and Customs House, sparking a nationwide curiosity in the stone.
-Mullett acquired the marble from a quarry at Forks-of-the-River, where the Holston and French Broad rivers join to form the Tennessee River east of Knoxville.
-After the building's completion, businessman George Ross and several associates organized the Knoxville Marble Company to assume control of this quarry, and provided marble for the construction of the Mullett-designed Customs House in St. Louis during the mid-1870s.
-Following Ross's death, his son, John M. Ross, became president of the company.
+Mullett acquired the marble from a quarry at Forks-of-the-River.
+After the building's completion, businessman George Ross and several associates organized the Knoxville Marble Company to assume control of this quarry and provided marble for the construction of the Mullett-designed Customs House in St. Louis in the 1870s.

-By 1882, eleven Tennessee marble quarries were in operation in Knox County alone.
+By 1882, 11 quarries were in operation in Knox County.
 This number had doubled within a decade, as the rising popularity of Neoclassical architecture brought about a rapid increase in demand for marble.
 Knoxville, the industry's chief financial and production center, became known as "The Marble City" during this period and even included a marble mining derrick on the Knoxville flag.
 The community of Concord, located west of Knoxville, became a key marble transloading center, where blocks were transferred from boats to rail cars for transport out of the region.
 By 1885, Concord was home to ten marble-related companies.

-Ross eventually sold the Forks-of-the-River quarry to the Baltimore-based W.H.
-Evans Company, which had opened a large marble finishing mill in Knoxville.
-Ross then purchased a quarry in the Island Home area of South Knoxville.
-In 1898, he sold this quarry (later known as the "Mead Quarry") to the Republic Marble Company, which had been operating quarries near Concord and Luttrell throughout the previous decade.
-Republic had been founded by Knoxville Iron Company executive William S. Mead (1833–1908), and at the time was managed by his son, Frank S. Mead (1864–1936).
-Though Republic purchased Ross's business interests and was subsequently known as "Ross-Republic," John M. Ross continued operating independently, opening a quarry (the "Ross Quarry") on land adjacent to the Mead Quarry.
-The Ross Quarry supplied marble for the J.P.
-Morgan Library in New York in the early 1900s.